Check Your Panoply

 Happiness is ours, too: even as David is telling of the happiness of the man to whom God is reckoning righteousness apart from acts: “Happy the man to whom the Lord by no means should be reckoning sin!”
 (Rom.4:6,8).

 In the spiritual sphere, likewise, separation from God brings us drowsiness among the dead (Eph.5:14), destruction (Phil.3: 19), and shame; the very things from which we wish to escape.
 This does not mean that we have lost our inalienable rights, but that we have entered a territory where the way of life is more or less different from that of citizens walking worthily of the evangel of Christ (Phil.1:27).
 Therefore, let us be aware of any trap of the Adversary; many saints have already been caught alive by him.
-This was true in Paul’s day; it is even more apparent in the perilous periods of these lasts days in which we are now living (2 Tim.2:26; 3:1).
+This was true in Paul’s day; it is even more apparent in the perilous periods of these last days in which we are now living (2 Tim.2:26; 3:1).

-Since God is using the experiences we have in our lifetime as a means of preparing us for our high place and service among the celestials (Eph.2:6), He sees to it that everyone gets a sufficient knowledge of evil to enable him to fully appreciate the very opposite of evil in the future.
+Since God is using the experiences we have in our lifetime as a means of preparing us for our high place and service among the celestials (Eph.2:6), He sees to it that everyone gets sufficient knowledge of evil to enable him to fully appreciate the very opposite of evil in the future.
 Even believers cannot be spared a sufficient experience of evil (though this does not preclude the right to lead a mild and quiet life in all devoutness and gravity; for this is ideal and welcome in the sight of God, as we will see later).

 We do not know in detail what might do us good and what is beneficial and advantageous to us.
 But God knows, since He created us the way we are and with this yearning for happiness in our hearts.
 His final aim for us is our own good, and He is the only One Who knows the way to this goal.
 So we ought to be eager to follow this way . . . and follow it in its details, all the more because we all concur with Him in that we, too, desire what is for our own good.

-In His Word God gives us ample information on what might lead to loss of fellowship with Him, and also on what serves toward deepening our relations with Him.
+In His Word, God gives us ample information on what might lead to loss of fellowship with Him, and also on what serves toward deepening our relations with Him.
 His plans for His creatures in general, and particularly for us, are of the greatest interest to every reader of His Word.
-We will, therefore, concentrate our efforts toward walking in the path suited to transcendence, which the apostle Paul has shown us in his epistles (1 Cor.12:31).
+We will, therefore, concentrate our efforts on walking in the path suited to transcendence, which the apostle Paul has shown us in his epistles (1 Cor.12:31).

 It is very significant that the evangel for the first Jewish believers after Pentecost was called the way.
-When Saul was breathing out threatening and murder against the disciples of the Lord, he obtained authority from the chief priests to arrest them, punish them and lock them up in jails.
-For this purpose he went to Damascus with letters to the synagogues, so that, if he should be finding any who are of the way, both men and women, he may be leading them bound to Jerusalem (Acts 9:1,2); and he used to take part in the voting by ballot when they were condemned to death (Acts 26:10).
+When Saul was breathing out threatening and murder against the disciples of the Lord, he obtained authority from the chief priests to arrest them, punish them, and lock them up in jails.
+For this purpose, he went to Damascus with letters to the synagogues, so that, if he should be finding any who are of the way, both men and women, he may be leading them bound to Jerusalem (Acts 9:1,2); and he used to take part in the voting by ballot when they were condemned to death (Acts 26:10).

 We are revering the same God and Father as those early Jewish believers.
 The same Saviour, Christ, died for our sakes on Golgotha; and we, too, are saved from indignation through Him (Rom.5:9).
 Yet there is a distinctive factor by which our way is distinguished from theirs: and this is grace.
 Believers today are the recipients of God’s unadulterated love to a greater extent than Israel was in the past or will be in the future.
-The Jewish believers had only pardon of sins and were on probation, as is clearly demonstrated by the examples of the 10,000 talent debtor (Matt.18:35) and of Ananias and Sapphira (Acts 5).
+The Jewish believers had only pardon for sins and were on probation, as is clearly demonstrated by the examples of the 10,000 talent debtor (Matt.18:35) and of Ananias and Sapphira (Acts 5).
 That there was no security nor guarantee is emphasized by Peter in his first letter (4:18): “If the just one is hardly being saved, where will the irreverent and the sinner appear?”
 We, however, are justified gratuitously in His grace which superexceeds where sin increases (Rom.3:21; 5:20).

 During the transition (before the present secret administration of the grace of God became effective) the special blessings and powerful deeds of the impending eon, such as signs and miracles, occurred through the hands of both the apostles and Paul and Barnabas (Acts 5:12; 14:3); and the species of languages in Corinth remind us of the multitude at Pentecost when each heard the apostles speaking in his own vernacular (1 Cor.12:28; Acts 2).
 But the Corinthian graces were discarded a few years later, as we see from the Ephesian circular letter, which was published about the time when Jerusalem, together with the sanctuary, was destroyed and any offering of divine services in the temple had ceased.
 The latter event brought the believers in Israel down to the same level as those of the despised nations.
 Since that time, all the saints are blessed with every spiritual blessing among the celestials.